llGuy/vkPhysics/README.md

 - Build in the IDE you are using and it should be up and running!

+- Repo comes with bundled vulkan lib / headers, BUT if the shaders have trouble being loaded, may need to install Vulkan SDK

 ## Linux

+- Install Vulkan SDK: `sudo apt update`, `sudo apt install vulkan-sdk`

 - In the directory containing CMakeLists.txt